Updated March 2021

+Updated March 2021

 	More and more people are interested in Ethereum these days, and it’s understandable why.
 We’re talking about a platform that uses blockchain technology to create and run decentralized applications and is simultaneously the second-largest cryptocurrency by market capitalization after Bitcoin.
 To own Ether either you have to mine it yourself or you can buy Ethereum from any exchange platform.
 Since mining Ether is a great idea even in 2020, you’ll need some powerful hardware to get the job done.

-Ethereum is only a bit older than five years old, and it offers the great advantage of enabling the deployment of smart contracts and decentralized applications to run without any fraud or interference from a third party.
-Since everyone is willing to get both cheap and powerful tools, we’ve kept in mind these two criteria when we created the list of the most suitable GPU’s for mining Ether.
+	Ethereum is only a bit older than five years old, and it offers the great advantage of enabling the deployment of smart contracts and dapps to run without any fraud or interference from a third party.
+Since everyone is willing to get both cheap and powerful tools, we’ve kept in mind these two criteria when we created the list of the most suitable GPUs for mining Ether.

 	Before you start

 	You shouldn’t grab your hardware parts until you have an Ether mining pool, some Ethereum mining software, as well as Ethereum hardware wallet for secure storage of Ether.
-Running video games and performing video editing may be the main purposes of GPU’s, but these hardware parts are also used for cryptocurrency mining by a large number of people.
+Running video games and performing video editing may be the main purposes of GPUs, but this hardware is also used for cryptocurrency mining by a large number of people.
 Slushpool, the world’s first Bitcoin mining pool, has around 200,000 miners.
 If we assume that all pools have similar numbers, there must be over 1,000,000 people around the world who are mining only bitcoins.
-Now let’s dive into the real deal and see what GPU’s are best for you in mining Ether:
+Now let’s dive into the real deal and see what GPUs are best for mining Ether: